YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbubuntu.md

 <p align="center">
 <img width="500" height="173" src="images\videos\VBUbuntu\Software_Updater.jpg" title="Software Updater">
 </p>
-If your host is connected to the Internet, your VM will also have a Internet and by now you will likely see a Software Updater prompt similar to the one shown above.
+If your host is connected to the Internet, your VM will also have a Internet connection at this time, and by now you will likely see a Software Updater prompt similar to the one shown above.

 This is offering to Update your Ubuntu installation with any software patches released since the version on the ISO image was released.
 It is probably a good idea to allow these updates, so click on Install Now.